aau-claaudia/documentation/docs/guides/application_guides/gui/gui.md

 ```
 ssh -i ~/.ssh/<my_private_key> -X ubuntu@10.92.0.zzz
 ```
-You should then be able to launch the application by typing the name of the application, eg. `Rstudio`.
+You should then be able to launch the application by typing the name of the application, eg. `qgis`, and hitting enter.

 ### MacOS

-Coming
+Coming ...

 ### Linux

-On Linux this will work out of the box.
+On Linux this will work without additional work as most Linux distributions use Xorg as their display server (at least as of writing this).